simoneferrero/sf-minis-blog/content/blog/davith-elso/index.md

 - The face and hair
 - The black/grey armor
 - The blue cloth
-- The lightsaber and OSL effects
+- The lightsaber and Object-Source-Lighting effects

 Let's go through each one, step-by-step.